 Leaving home, Saturday

 Taking the bus to town at 3.55pm, switching to train 56 going from Stockholm to Narvik.
 Here I personally add ticket numbers and things like that, time, if I will meet someone along the way joining the adventure.

 I’m jumping off in Gällivare, Sweden where I have 30 minutes to stretch my legs before my ﬁnal transfer.
-Reaching Ritsem early afternoon.
-We will do the last preparations and then ski over the lake following the snow mobile trail.
+Reaching Ritsem early afternoon, we complete the last preparations and then ski over the lake following the snow mobile trail.
 Hope to pitch our tent at 8 pm at the latest close to the cabins at (coordinates)

 Going home, Wednesday

 Arriving early at the train station.
 Taking train 21 from place at 8:30am to place.
 Will be back home at the central station on Thursday around 2pm.